Native title legislation in Australia

 Native title legislation in Australia includes legislation by Commonwealth, state, and territory parliaments of Australia which codifies and modifies common law regarding native title in Australia.

-Native Title Act 1993 (Cwth)
+Native Title Act 1993 (Cth)

 The recognition of the legal concept of native title in the Mabo Decision in 1992 led its recognition by the legislative system a year later when the Keating government enacted the Native Title Act 1993.
 It attempted to clarify the legal position of landholders and the processes that must be followed for native title to be claimed, protected and recognised through the courts.

 Native Title (Queensland) Act 1993

 The Native Title (Queensland) Act 1993 clarified various issues relating to native title in Queensland.

 Native Title Act 1994 (ACT)

 The Native Title Act 1994 (ACT) clarified various issues relating to native title in the Australian Capital Territory.

 Native Title (New South Wales) Act 1994

 The Native Title (New South Wales) Act 1994 clarifies various native title issues in New South Wales.